Chalmers-TRA460/2026-G5-Empathifier/PRD.md

            that reduces time-to-treatment for recurrent events."
 -->

-A way to increase the empathy of clinician messages for patients ~who use written communication~ in order to improve patient satisfaction scores.
+A way to increase the empathy of clinician messages for patients who use written communication in order to improve patient satisfaction scores.

-Note from Abby: the part between tildes could be removed or added depending on how specific we want the population part of the statement to sound.
+Note from Abby: "who use written communication" could be removed or kept depending on how specific we want the population part of the statement to sound.
 ---

 ### 1.1 Clinical Context & Background [Required]